automagicaly/renan-kafka-flask-testing/README.md

-# Flask Coding Challenge
+# Kafka-Flask Coding Challenge

-This repository contains the base code to complete the Flask Coding Challenge.
+This repository contains the base code to complete the Kafka-Flask Coding Challenge.

 ## Before you start

 Make sure you complete the following steps before you start working on the challenge:
 - [ ] Have Python 3.9 or higher installed.
 We recommend using [pyenv](https://github.com/pyenv/pyenv).
 - [ ] Have installed Poetry.
 Visit the [poetry](https://python-poetry.org/docs/) website for more info.
-- [ ] Have access to some SQL database.
-We recommend using Postgres.
-  - You can use ElephantSQL to get a free Postgres database instance in the cloud [ElephantSQL](https://www.elephantsql.com/plans.html).
-  - Another good alternative is running Postgres in a Docker container, but this is not provided.
+- [ ] Have docker and docker-compose installed (you can also use cloud resources, but that's on you).
 - [ ] Clone this repository and install the dependencies using `poetry install`.
   - **Do this before the interview so you don't have to wait for the dependencies to install or lose time with environment setup.**